celest-time/celest/Readme.md

 - No builtin ranges
 - Multibyte string parsing is not fully tested
 - Parsing of timezone names is broken on HHVM.
 See [#6852](https://github.com/facebook/hhvm/issues/6852)
+- Offset based timezones can't be converted to native `\DatetimeZones` on HVVM.
+See [#6783](https://github.com/facebook/hhvm/issues/6783)
 - Celest is not suited if you care about correct historical dates before ~1970 or subsecond synchronization with external timesystems like TAI, UT or scientific uses of UTC